saikatb/Airline_Data_Analysis/README.md

 # Airline Data Analysis

-In this analysis we want to give a summary about all the parameters that contribute positively or negatively in order to come to a sound conclusion.
+In this analysis we want to give a summary about all the parameters that contribute positively or negatively about coming to a sound conclusion about several parameters.

 This data set will contain the data which will give us a gist and the summary about below things :